A Cohomological Perspective on Algebraic Quantum Field Theory: Introduction

 In Section~\ref{Significance}, I discuss the relationship of ``asimplicial'' Hochschild cohomology to the deformations and automorphisms of a diagram of algebras.
 Seeking a similar interpretation of full Hochschild cohomology leads me to define skew diagrams of algebras and their morphisms.
 This gives the first main results: a generalization of AQFT and a more general definition of global symmetries of an AQFT.
 The category of skew diagrams is shown to be a 2-category of functors between 2-categories.

 The first main calculation is in Section~\ref{Interaction}, where I compute the characteristic class in Hochschild cohomology of an interaction term for an AQFT.
-This involves defining a smoothed out analogue of Cauchy surfaces.
+This involves defining a smoothed-out analogue of Cauchy surfaces.

 In Section~\ref{Perturbative}, I discuss the construction of perturbative AQFT by the algebraic adiabatic limit.
 The next main result is an alternative, more concrete construction; this is motivated by my computation of the characteristic class.
 This construction leads to the last main calculation --- a direct proof that the characteristic class satisfies the appropriate Maurer-Cartan equation.